-- Sheffield's rivers: River Don and it's tributaries the Loxley, Rivelin, Porter and Sheaf
+Sheffield's rivers: River Don and it's tributaries the Loxley, Rivelin, Porter and Sheaf

 b) A commercial kit is used to extract genomic DNA from the faecal samples.

-d) A genetic sex marker is used to identify the sex of the otter producing each spraint.
+d) Two genetic sex markers are used to identify the sex of the otter producing each spraint.

 e) We developed a new set of 7 microsatellite markers specifically designed to PCR amplify the low quality otter DNA, as is found in otter spraints.

-f) These new markers are being used to genotype the samples to obtain a DNA profile from each of the otter.
+f) These new markers are being used to genotype the samples in triplicate to obtain a consensus DNA profile for each sample.

 We are appealing for help to find otter spraint, particularly in the Peak District.
 If you know of locations where otters are present or spraint might be found please contact Dr Deborah Dawson (email@example.com).